rajendraanumolu03/bigbang1/docs/DEVELOPMENT_MAINTENANCE.md

     export HELM_EXPERIMENTAL_OCI=1
     helm dependency update ./chart
     ```
 1. In ```/chart/values.yaml``` update all the gitlab image tags to the new version.
 There are about 12 of them.
+Renovate might have arleady done this for you.
 1. Update /CHANGELOG.md with an entry for "upgrade Gitlab to app version X.X.X chart version X.X.X-bb.X".
 Or, whatever description is appropriate.
 1. Update the /README.md following the [gluon library script](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md)
 1. Update /chart/Chart.yaml to the appropriate versions.
 The annotation version should match the ```appVersion```.